Worakow1138/RobotOil/README.md

 Run using `robot -t "Click Test" PATH_TO_TEST_SUITE\persistent_test.robot`.

 This test ends up failing because the last use of Click Element is targeting the green "Demo" button on the Main Features page.
-However, this button has not become completely accessible when the Main Features page finishes loading, causing the Click Element Keywords to fail the Test Case.
+However, this button has not become completely accessible when the Main Features page finishes loading, causing the Click Element Keyword to fail the Test Case.

 ![not_yet_loaded](https://github.com/Worakow1138/RobotOil/blob/main/images/not_yet_loaded.png?raw=true)

-A typical workaround to this issue might include having to write in a Wait For Page to Contain Element (the element in question) or worse, a call to the dreaded `Sleep` Keyword.
+A typical workaround to this issue might include having to write in a `Wait For Page to Contain Element` or worse, a call to the dreaded `Sleep` Keyword.
 Static waits like Sleep and the variability of internet connections and server responses do NOT mix well.

 Instead, change the last Click Element to `Smart Click` so the last line looks like this: